 At Cranfield, we pride ourselves in creating leaders in technology and management.
 Our water industry professionals around the world are helping to develop essential sustainable solutions to problems caused by pollution, climate change, urbanisation and the effects of poverty.
-All our technical Master’s include some element of management know-how, enabling us to create well-rounded postgraduates who are able to excel in their chosen business sectors.
-Our unique group project is a key component of learning about project management in small teams and is common to all our MSc courses.
+All our technical master’s courses include some element of management know-how, enabling us to create well-rounded graduates who are able to excel in their chosen business sectors.
+Our unique group project is a key component of learning about project management in small teams and is common to all of our courses.

-Our specialised technology courses in Water are designed for engineering and technology careers within the water and environment sectors.
-Students study the essential management aspects of their subject through MSc lectures.
-For example they may relate managing technical decisions with financing technology investments whilst adhering to new regulations within their sector.
+Our specialised technology courses are designed for engineering and technology careers within the water and environment sectors.
+Students study the essential management aspects of their subject through lectures.
+For example, they may relate managing technical decisions with financing technology investments whilst adhering to new regulations within their sector.

 All our MSc courses include a unique group project, enabling you to gain essential project management skills.